OlivierLD/Passe-Coque/code/wind.generator/README.md

 ### 3D printed part - The turbine itself
 We started from the code at <https://www.thingiverse.com/thing:2241699>, where the `spiraltest04.scad` comes from.
-We've created extra parts for hold the turbine in place, see the code in `version.01.scad`.
+We've created extra parts for hold the turbine in place, see the code in `top.bottom.connector.scad`.

 - [STL](./3D/spiraltest04.stl) for the turbine
-- [STL](./3D/version.01.bottom.stl) for the axis (top and bottom)
+- [STL](./3D/top.bottom.connector.stl) for the axis (top and bottom)

 ![Just printed](./images/spiral.01.jpeg)